tdwg/website/home/index.md

 featured: # description, href, img
   title: What's on at TDWG!
   description: >
     * **New:**  The Darwin Core Maintenance Group is beginning a public review of proposed changes to the Darwin Core Standard starting on 16 July 2026.
-[Read more](/news/2026/dwc-july-review/)
+Read [more](/news/2026/dwc-july-review/).

     * Early bird registration for TDWG 2026 has been extended until until [Tuesday, 21 July 9:59am UTC-12](https://tdwg.link/early-bird-ends), find out [more](/news/2026/tdwg-2026-july-registration-update/).